iorchard/sparring/README.rst

 Run
 ++++

-There are two robots in Sparring.
+There are three robots in Sparring.

 * funcbot: functional/scenario testing robot
+* cdbot: continuous delivery testing robot
 * perfbot: performance testing robot (Not yet included!
 It will be included in the future.)